pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/component-resources/index.md

 Within `super()`'s init, we pass in a name for the resource, which we recommend being of the form `<package>:<module>:<type>` to avoid type conflicts since it's being registered alongside other resources like the Bucket resource we're calling (`aws:s3:Bucket`).

-That last call, `self.register_outputs({})`, passes Pulumi the expected outputs so Pulumi can read the results of the creation or update of a component resource just like any other resource, so don't forget it!
+That last call, `self.register_outputs({})`, passes Pulumi the expected outputs so Pulumi can read the results of the creation or update of a component resource just like any other resource, so don't forget that call!
 You can register default outputs using this call, as well.
 It's not hard to imagine we will always want the bucket name for our use case, so we pass that in as an always-given output for our component resource.

 ---